Tumba Festival Curacao Showcases African Roots and Heritage

 “This year I won for the best lyrics for my Tumba, called “The Bore,” Renard Hurtado said.
 “It is about drilling oil.
 You see, in November, December and October we had elections and there was a lot of speculation about if we have oil; if studies had been made, if there were plans already made.
 So I said why are we talking so much?
 Let’s start the drilling.”

-“We are very close to Venezuela,” he explained.
-“There is a good possibility there is oil in our soil so if we can get oil then we are saved from all the problems, at least the financial problems.
 So let’s start drilling so we know once and for all if we can pursue that dream or we have to stop and think about something else for our economic development in Curacao.
 That’s why I decided to make a Tumba about drilling oil.
-Of course I added some carnival taste to it and in the lyrics I address the drilling, and also the drill, the machine itself.”
+Of course, I added some carnival taste to it and in the lyrics I address the drilling, and also the drill, the machine itself.”

 “It is like being a social commentator because it is mostly current problems that influence the composers,” he said.
 “You can have one problem, then ten composers may attack it from different angles.
 Sometimes you get different topics but it is the same problem they are addressing more or less.
 When you think of debate usually there is a loser in the end or some sour taste, but here it is not like that; everybody leaves happy and inspired to have a good time during the carnival period.”